livseibert5/CellSociety/doc/DESIGN.md

 simulation.
 Once XML config files are created for the new simulation, the new types of Cells can be used to populate the Grid, and the new Controller can be used to update the Grid, which makes the simulation run.

+You would also have to create a new button for the simulation in order to set the specific controller and specific colors for the cell states.
+You would create a resource bundle with the amount of states the cell has, and the colors you want each cell to represent.
+Then, once the resource bundle is added and defined in the graphics class, you would set it when the button for the simulation is pressed.

 #### Other Features not yet Done

 The custom simulation screen is not completely done.
 While you can create a random layout for some basic simulation types with it, it does not let you specify the starting layout manually or specify the neighbor types for the custom simulation.
 Additionally, it does not yet have robust error handling to ensure that the parameters selected will create a functional simulation.

+Another feature on the front-end that could not be done was implementing the scroll bar.
+Right now when there are two screens, you can only see the second screen if you make the GUI larger manually.
+It would be good if we had implemented a scroll bar to let the user know that there is something beyond what they are seeing.